ishanag9/cleansed-UN-data/README.md

-Applying Data Structures to Manipulate Cleansed UN Data
+#Applying Data Structures to Manipulate Cleansed UN Data

-In this project I create an application that processes an UN dataset, and manipulates this dataset using a variety of different data structures.
+This is the simple project in which an application that processes an UN dataset, I manipulates it using a variety of different data structures.
 In addition, I explore how to implement each data structure using industry-standard Java practices, and gain experience manipulating real life data sets.

+> Overview

+* Arrays
+* ArrayLists
+* LinkedLists
+* Stacks
+* Queues
+* Hashtables
+* Miscellaneous Collections Methods and Application Demo